Beth Ostrosky Stern

-Beth Ostrosky Stern (born July 15, 1972) is an American actress, author, model, and animal-rights activist.
+Beth Ostrosky Stern (born July 15, 1972) is an American actress, author, model, and animal rights activist.

 Early life

-Stern was born in Pittsburgh, Pennsylvania.
+Beth Ostrosky was born in Pittsburgh, Pennsylvania.
 Her mother, Judy (née Jarema), is a former model and her father, Robert Ostrosky, is a dentist.
 Stern was raised Roman Catholic.
 She has two brothers.

 Stern attended Fox Chapel High School in suburban Fox Chapel, Pennsylvania, and took classes for three years at the University of Pittsburgh before leaving to pursue a modeling career in New York City.

 Career

 Stern received her first noticeable role as one of the daughters of Ben Stiller's supposed birth parents in the 1996 film Flirting with Disaster.
 She played a more prominent role four years later in the film Whipped, with Amanda Peet.
 Stern has also appeared on television, appearing in the final season of G4 show Filter, and the Spike TV series Casino Cinema.